Manvitha3004/Satellite-Change-Detection-System/README.md

 ## 🎯 Project Overview

-This system implements a **Siamese U-Net** architecture with EfficientNet-B0 backbone for semantic change detection in satellite imagery.
+This system implements a **Siamese U-Net** architecture (default encoder: ResNet-18; auto-detected from your checkpoint) for semantic change detection in satellite imagery.
 It's designed to:

 - **Train on GPU** (Kaggle/Google Colab) with mixed precision
 - **Run inference on CPU** (16GB RAM, no GPU required)